About Marjo Viitala

 Latest

-Camouflage / Suojavärit (Feature Film) – Selected for the Kehittämö program shortlist (Finnish Cultural Foundation & AVEK) in early 2026.
+Camouflage / Suojavärit (Feature Film) – Selected for the prestigious Kehittämö program shortlist (Finnish Cultural Foundation & AVEK) in early 2026.
 Produced by Sons of Lumière, the film is an observational drama examining care, institutional structures, and the invisible “camouflage” we adopt to survive within them.
 The project is currently in the screenwriting phase.

 Ode à la joie (Performance, 2025) – Performed in December 2025 as part of the collective project Tout se passe autour de l’eau (Everything Happens Around Water) in Lomé, Togo.
 This afro-contemporary ritual performance explored water as a source of life and a sacred link between ancestral memory, the present, and the future.
 Curated by Clément Gbegno and Obed Nyamakou, the work brought together engaged artists including Wody Yawo, Dodji Efoui, Kwami Da Costa, Eugene Kokou, Miia Autio, and others.